 You can use your gloved hands to catch the bubbles and even bounce them!

-Our Experience with Homemade Bouncing Bubble Solution Fun
+Our experience with DIY Bubble Solution

 We made small bubbles and medium size bubbles because of the smaller wands size that we had on hand.
 I would love to try this with big bubbles with a large wand or even giant bubble wand.